Firearms regulation in the United Kingdom: Gun crime

 The United Kingdom has one of the lowest rates of gun homicides in the world and mass shootings are extremely rare.
 There were 0.05 recorded intentional homicides committed with a firearm per 100,000 inhabitants in the five years to 2011 (15 to 38 people per year).
 Gun homicides accounted for 2.4% of all homicides in the year 2011.
 Office for National Statistics figures show 7,866 offences in which firearms were involved in the year ending March 2015, 2% up on the previous year and the first increase in 10 years.
 Of these, 19 were fatalities, 10 fewer than the previous year and the lowest since records began in 1969.

+It is important to recognize, though, that the overall homicide rate was on a steady grow from 1970s to the peak in 2003 (at 1.79 per 100,000 inhabitants), and as of 2026 never fell below the early 1970s numbers.

 Spree killings and mass shootings

 The United Kingdom has had few spree killings or mass shootings.
 The most well known are the Hungerford massacre of 1987, the Dunblane school massacre of 1996, and the Cumbria shootings of 2010.
 After Hungerford and Dunblane, firearms legislation was amended, tightening firearms restrictions in the United Kingdom.
 UK gun legislation has been described by The Huffington Post as "one of the toughest regimes in the world".
 After Hungerford, the Firearms (Amendment) Act 1988 criminalised most semi-automatic long-barrelled weapons; it was generally supported by the Labour opposition although some Labour backbenchers thought it inadequate.
-After the second incident, the Firearms (Amendment) Act 1997 criminalised private possession of most handguns having a calibre over .22; the Snowdrop Campaign continued to press for a wider ban, and in 1997 the incoming Labour government passed the Firearms (Amendment) (No. 2) Act 1997.
+After Dunblane, the Firearms (Amendment) Act 1997 criminalised private possession of most handguns having a calibre over .22; the Snowdrop campaign continued to press for a wider ban, and in 1997 the incoming Labour government passed the Firearms (Amendment) (No. 2) Act 1997.
 This extended the ban to most handguns with a calibre of .22, excepting antique handguns and black-powder revolvers.